waynerv/cookiecutter-pypackage/docs/tutorial.md

     If you have already setup codecov integration and configured access for all your repositories, you can skip this step.

-In your browser, visit [install codecov app], you'll be landed at this page:
+In your browser, visit [install codecov app], you'll land at this page:

 ![](http://images.jieyu.ai/images/202104/20210419175222.png)